Blog

 The Year ahead

-I am still really pleased to be part of the Buckinghamshire Craft Guild and I will continue to regularly demonstrate at the guild gallery (see diary section for details).
-If you haven't visited since we moved to our lovely new gallery space last year, you will find it is filled with high quality, beautiful work by over 34 local Buckinghamshire based artists.
-This year we are already planning several special exhibitions, kicking off with our Spring exhibition starting on the 24th February.
-It will feature some lovely new work from our membership including some of our new members whose work we are excited to share with you.
-Later in the year we will have an exciting themed show in the autumn but more on that nearer the time.
+I am still really pleased to be taking an active role in the life of the Buckinghamshire Craft Guild and I will continue to regularly demonstrate at the guild gallery (see diary section for details).
+If you haven't visited us recently, you will find the gallery is filled with high quality, beautiful work by over 34 local Buckinghamshire based artists.
+We have several new members who have recently joined us and big plans for the year ahead including a showcase exhibition at The River and Rowing museum in the summer.
+Before that we are kicking off with a Spring pop-up exhibition @ Brises Farmhouse in Swanbourne starting 29th March with an opportunity to "Meet the Makers".
+The show will feature some lovely new work from our membership including some of our new members whose work we are excited to share with you.

 More details about all these things to come.
 Keep checking back if you're interested to know more.